pyscf/pyscf.github.io/source/user/pbc/df.rst

 Saving and reusing DF integrals
 ===============================

-While FFTDF is implemented in the so-called integral-direct manner and needs no "initialization", both GDF and MDF pre-compute required integrals and dump them to disk for later use.
-The APIs for saving and reusing GDF/MDF integrals are the same as in the molecular :mod:`df` module; we guide the user to :ref:`save_reuse_df_integrals` for a detailed description.
+While FFTDF is implemented in the so-called integral-direct manner and needs no "initialization", both GDF and MDF pre-compute the 3-index Cholesky decomposed electron repulsion integrals (CDERIs) and dump them to disk for later use.
+The APIs for saving and reusing the CDERIs in GDF and MDF are the same as in the molecular :mod:`df` module; we guide the user to :ref:`save_reuse_df_integrals` for a detailed description.
 An example is provided in :source:`examples/pbc/35-gaussian_density_fit.py`.

 Choice of DF methods